And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 And in 1972, Mao joined the table.

-So a whole lot wasn't going to get done.
+So a whole lot wasn't going to get done because everybody had different interests on it.

-But y you know, the we're confronting new vulnerabilities now that we're unprepared for, and I think the UN was unprepared to deal with the unprecedented types of threats.
+And I think the UN was unprepared to deal with the unprecedented types of threats.

-This was not what they were set up to do, but these are the vulnerabilities and and threats that we face.
+This was not what they were set up to do, but these are the vulnerabilities and threats that we face.

 Well, it's not only Iran.

-And we trying to deal with that within the structure of the UN is an almost impossible task the way it's set up now.
+And trying to deal with that within the structure of the UN is an almost impossible task the way it's set up now.

-Well, a terrific now, where can we get this uh DVD?
+Now, where can we get this DVD?

 Yes, Roger.

-Unliterally unbelievable.
+Literally unbelievable.

 Well, good job, Ron, and I appreciate your being on today.